ostromcode/The-Cat/README.md

 to evaluate and critique the ideas on their technical merits.

 Because of this, this repository is being used as the primary venue for public review and commentary on The Cat.
-Feedback—supportive or critical—is welcome here via issues, pull requests, or external discussion that links back to this draft.
+Feedback, supportive or critical, is welcome here via issues, pull requests, or external discussion that links back to this draft.